-37 (e) The community college system of New Hampshire.

-1 155 New Paragraph; Office of the Chief Medical Examiner; Definitions.
-Amend RSA 611-B:1 by 2 inserting after paragraph II the following new paragraph:

-II-a.
-"Associate medical examiner" means the licensed physician certified by the American Board of Pathology as a qualified pathologist and appointed pursuant to RSA 611-B:3-a.

-156 New Section; Office of the Chief Medical Examiner; Associate Medical Examiner.
-Amend RSA 611-B by inserting after section 3 the following new section:

-611-B:3-a Associate Medical Examiner.
+- (c) The legislature, secretary of state, and the state reporter. - 9 (d) The retirement system. - 10 (e) The community college system of New Hampshire. - 11 155 New Paragraph; Office of the Chief Medical Examiner; Definitions.
+Amend RSA 611-B:1 by 12 inserting after paragraph II the following new paragraph: - II-a.
+"Associate medical examiner" means the licensed physician certified by the American Board of Pathology as a qualified pathologist and appointed pursuant to RSA 611-B:3-a. - 156 New Section; Office of the Chief Medical Examiner; Associate Medical Examiner.
+Amend RSA 611-B by inserting after section 3 the following new section: - 611-B:3-a Associate Medical Examiner.
 There is hereby established within the office of the chief medical examiner the position of associate medical examiner.
 The associate medical examiner shall be appointed in the same manner as the chief medical examiner as provided in RSA 611-B:2, and shall be a licensed physician, certified by the American Board of Pathology as a qualified pathologist, with training and experience in forensic medicine.
-The associate medical examiner shall serve under the professional direction and supervision of the chief medical examiner and deputy chief medical examiner are absent, or unable to act for any cause.

-157 Office of the Chief Medical Examiner; Acting Chief Medical Examiner.
-Amend RSA 611-B:4 to read as follows:

-611-B:4 Acting Chief Medical Examiner.
+The associate medical examiner shall serve under the professional direction and supervision of the chief medical examiner and deputy chief medical examiner are absent, or unable to act for any cause. - 157 Office of the Chief Medical Examiner; Acting Chief Medical Examiner.
+Amend RSA 611-B:4 to read as follows: - 611-B:4 Acting Chief Medical Examiner.
 The chief medical examiner may designate in writing an acting chief medical examiner who shall be a licensed physician, certified by the American Board of Pathology as a qualified pathologist with training and experience in forensic medicine.
-The acting chief medical examiner shall act as the chief medical examiner whenever the chief medical examiner, [and the] deputy chief medical examiner, and the associate medical examiner are absent, or unable to act [from] for any cause.
+The acting chief medical examiner shall act as the chief medical examiner whenever the chief medical examiner, [and the] deputy chief medical examiner, and the associate medical examiner are absent, or unable to act [from] for any cause. - Department of Justice; Director of Diversity and Community Outreach; Position Established.
+There is established within the department of justice an unclassified position of director of diversity and community outreach.
+The director of diversity and community outreach shall be qualified to hold the position by reason of education and experience, and shall be appointed to serve for a term of 5 years.
+The position shall assist the attorney general and deputy attorney